 By comparison, Tantric sexuality completely reverses the dominant-submissive patriarchal model.
 In Tantric sex, the male is in service to the female.
 It’s his duty to provide his body for her pleasure, not the other way round.
 For men, it’s important to realise that service does not imply servility.

 Male patriarchal programming is truly horrific—I shall explore it more in Part IV—and men have much work to do to repeal it.
-If more men started lying back and thinking of India, rather than England, Lady Hillingdon might be encouraged to change her mind.
-I have met women who are undoing the damaging beliefs inflicted on them by patriarchy, and that too is very challenging work.
+If more men started lying back and thinking of India, the home of Tantra, rather than England, Lady Hillingdon might be encouraged to change her mind.